Gresham, Oregon

-Gresham (/ˈɡrɛʃəm/ GRESH-əm) is a city located in Multnomah County, Oregon, in the United States of America, immediately east of Portland, Oregon.
-It is considered a suburb within the Greater Portland Metropolitan area.
-Though it began as a settlement in the mid-1800s, it was not officially incorporated as a city until 1905; it was named after Walter Quintin Gresham, the American Civil War general and United States Secretary of State.
+Gresham (/ˈɡrɛʃəm/ GRESH-əm) is a city in the Willamette Valley, Located in Multnomah County in the U.S. state of Oregon, bordered by Portland to the northwest and partially in the southwest.
+It was first settled in the early 1850s by the Powell brothers.
+It remained unincorporated until 1905; it was named after Walter Quintin Gresham, an American Civil War general and United States Secretary of State.

-The city's early economy was sustained largely by farming, and by the mid-20th century the city experienced a population boom, growing from 4,000 residents to over 10,000 between 1960 and 1970.
-The population was 114,247 at the 2020 census, making Gresham the fourth largest city in Oregon.
+The early economy of the city was primarily supported by agriculture, and by the mid-20th century, the city saw a population boom, increasing from 4,000 residents to more than 10,000 between 1960 and 1970.
+The population was 114,247 at the 2020 census, making it the second most populous city in the county and the fourth-most populous city in Oregon.
+Gresham is an economic center for eastern Multnomah County.

 History

-The area now known as Gresham was first settled in 1851 by brothers Jackson and James Powell, who claimed land under the Donation Land Claim Act of 1850.
-They were soon joined by other pioneer families, and the area came to be known as Powell's Valley.
-In 1884, a local merchant petitioned the United States Post Office Department for a post office in his store, and offered to name it after Postmaster General Walter Q. Gresham if his request was granted.
-At the same time, other members of the community secured a post office called "Campground", another name for the area, referencing the religious camp meeting ground located there and the valley's usefulness as a stop-off for travelers on their way to Portland.
-Once the Post Office Department realized its mistake, it revoked the Campground post office.
+The area now known as Gresham was first settled in 1851 by brothers Jackson and James Powell, who laid claim to land under the Donation Land Claim Act of 1850 and named the settlement Powell's Valley.
+In 1884, a local merchant petitioned for a post office from the United States Post Office Department to be established in his store, proposing to name it after Postmaster General Walter Q. Gresham if his request was granted.
+Concurrently, other community members secured a post office named "Campground," which referred to the area's religious camp meeting site and its convenience as a stop for travelers heading to Portland.
+Once the Post Office Department recognized its error, it revoked the Campground post office designation.

 Gresham was incorporated in 1905, the year of the Lewis and Clark Centennial Exposition; its population at the time was 365.
-Lewis Shattuck, son of a pioneer family, was the first mayor.
-The town's economy was fueled largely by farming, including berries, grapes, and vegetables.
-At the time, trains ran between Gresham and Portland on an hourly basis.
+Lewis Shattuck, a member of a pioneer family, served as the first mayor.
+The local economy was primarily driven by agriculture, particularly the cultivation of berries, grapes, and vegetables.
+During that period, trains operated between Gresham and Portland on an hourly schedule.
 Gresham's early settlers would go on to form the outlying communities of Boring, Sandy, Fairview, and Estacada.

 Gresham's city library, which began as a small book collection in the town's general store, was officially established as the Gresham Branch Public Library in 1913 with a grant from the Andrew Carnegie library fund.

 Gresham General Hospital opened in 1959 in downtown Gresham.
 In 1984, the hospital moved to Stark Street and became Mount Hood Medical Center.

-In August 2016, the town was the place of the racially motivated murder of Larnell Bruce.